-Based upon our examination of the foregoing, we are of the opinion that:
+Based upon the foregoing we are of the opinion that:

-The City is a municipal corporation duly existing under the laws of the State of Illinois and is a home rule unit of local government within the meaning of Section 6(a) of Article VII of the 1970 Illinois Constitution.
-The City has all requisite power and authority under the Constitution and the laws of the State of Illinois and the Bond Ordinance (i) to enter into the Indenture and the Fifty-Seventh Supplemental Indenture with the Trustee and to issue the Bonds thereunder, and (ii) to improve, maintain and operate the Airport and to charge and collect rents, fees and other charges for the use and services of the Airport and to perform all of its obligations under the Indenture and the Fifty-Seventh Supplemental Indenture in those respects.
+1. The City is a municipal corporation duly existing under the laws of the State of Illinois and is a home rule unit of local government within the meaning of Section 6(a) of Article VII of the 1970 Illinois Constitution.
+The City has all requisite power and authority under the Constitution and the laws of the State of Illinois and the Bond Ordinance (i) to enter into the Indenture and the Sixty-First Supplemental Indenture with the Trustee and to issue the Bonds thereunder, and (ii) to improve, maintain and operate the Airport and to charge and collect rents, fees and other charges for the use and services of the Airport and to perform all of its obligations under the Indenture and the Sixty-First Supplemental Indenture in those respects.

-The Bond Ordinance is in full force and effect and is valid and binding upon the City in accordance with its terms.
-The Indenture and the Fifty-Seventh Supplemental Indenture have been duly authorized, executed and delivered by the City, constitute valid and binding obligations of the City and are legally enforceable in accordance with their terms.
+2. The Bond Ordinance is in full force and effect and is valid and binding upon the City in accordance with its terms.
+The Indenture and the Sixty-First Supplemental Indenture have been duly and lawfully authorized, executed and delivered by the City, are in full force and effect, and constitute valid and binding obligations of the City legally enforceable in accordance with their terms, except as enforceability may be limited by laws relating to bankruptcy, insolvency, moratorium, reorganization and other similar laws affecting creditors' rights generally and by equitable principles, whether considered at law or in equity, including the exercise of judicial discretion.

-The Bonds have been duly authorized and issued, are the legal, valid and binding limited obligations of the City, are entitled to the benefits and security of the Indenture and the Fifty-Seventh Supplemental Indenture, and are enforceable in accordance with their terms.
+3. The Bonds have been duly authorized and issued, are the legal, valid and binding limited obligations of the City, are entitled to the benefits and security of the Indenture and the Sixty-First Supplemental Indenture, and are enforceable in accordance with their terms and the terms of the Sixty-First Supplemental Indenture, except that the rights of the owners of the Bonds and the enforceability of the Bonds may be limited by bankruptcy, insolvency, moratorium, reorganization and other similar laws affecting creditors' rights and by equitable principles, whether considered at law or in equity, including the exercise of judicial discretion.

-The Bonds are payable solely from the Revenues deposited in the 2016F Dedicated Sub-Fund and the Pledged Other Available Moneys deposited in the 2016F PFC Revenue Deposit Account, each maintained by the Trustee under the Fifty-Seventh Supplemental Indenture and certain other amounts as provided in the Indenture and the Fifty-Seventh Supplemental Indenture.
+4. The Bonds are payable solely from the Revenues deposited in the 2017C Dedicated Sub-Fund and the Pledged Other Available Moneys deposited in the 2017C Grant Receipts Deposit Account, each maintained by the Trustee under the Sixty-First Supplemental Indenture, the Common Debt Service Reserve Sub-Fund on a parity with other Common Reserve Bonds and certain other amounts as provided in the Indenture and the Sixty-First Supplemental Indenture.
 The Bonds and the interest thereon are limited obligations of the City and do not constitute an indebtedness of the City within the meaning of any state constitutional or statutory limitation or give rise to a charge against its general credit or taxing powers.
 Neither the faith and credit nor the taxing power of the State of Illinois, the City or any political subdivision of the State of Illinois is pledged to the payment of the principal of, premium, if any, or interest on the Bonds.

-The Indenture and the Fifty-Seventh Supplemental Indenture create the valid and binding assignments and pledges which they purport to create of the amounts assigned and pledged to the Trustee under the Indenture and the Fifty-Seventh Supplemental Indenture.
+5. The Indenture and the Sixty-First Supplemental Indenture create the valid and binding assignments and pledges which they purport to create of the amounts assigned and pledged to the Trustee under the Indenture and the Sixty-First Supplemental Indenture.